ZikiFlicky/Rael/README.md

 `make debug` enables debug features in the compiler, and `make all` disables assertions and should be a bit faster due to that.

-To run the tests, run `python runtests.py`.
+To run the tests, run `python runtests.py` or `build/rael runtests.rael`.

+Running `build/rael runtests.rael` is not recommended, because changes to the source code may impact how we run the file.

 ## Usage
 To run a file, `build/rael filename.rael`.